henninghaakonsen/sensorserver/README.md

 # sensorserver
 Project for sensor server for my master thesis.
 The server side will be based on Node.js and frontend, react.
-The server will use mongoDB.
+The server will use MongoDB.